Looking after your mental health while working during the coronavirus outbreak

 - Follow-up video chats or calls with a quick note with a summary of the actions to take, or your understanding of the major points to ensure that things are clear.

-- If a new starter joins your team during this period, try to take time off your workflow and have a long videoconference induction with them and a virtual lunch.
+- If a new starter joins your team during this period, have a video conference induction with them.
 Acknowledge they’re not starting under ideal circumstances and this might stress them out on top of the common stress of wanting to demonstrate their skills and fit for the new job.

 - Consider having break or lunch buddies to encourage you to take a break or a lunch break - or check in with your team at the end of the day to update on what you've done - work and otherwise that day.